-If a series is excluded from the results this is probably due to that series' period of validity lying outside of the selected time period.
-Check the period of validity for the series by clicking on the link Series information.
+If a series is excluded from the results this is probably due to that series’ period of validity lying outside of the selected time period.
+Check the period of validity of the series.
 The date in brackets after the series name shows the period during which there are observations for this series.

 Why does my result show strange values, or values as text instead of figures, in Excel?

-If, in an advanced search, you have selected a different decimal separator than the start value suggested when the search page opens, the figures may be indicated wrongly or interpreted as text when the file is opened in Excel.
-Go back to the search page and select the same decimal separator as that applying to Excel and then click on "Search" again.
+If you select a different decimal separator than the start value suggested when the search interpretation opens, the figures may be indicated wrongly or interpreted as text when the file is opened in Excel.
+Go back to the search page and select the same decimal separator as that applying to Excel and then click on “Search” again.